isttdotnyc/pdsnd_github/README.md

 ### Description
-This program analyzes various of data related to bikeshare systems in Chicago, New York City, and Washington.
+This Python script analyzes variety of data related to bike share systems in Chicago, New York City, and Washington.
+Data will be imported through the csv files for each city.
+This script can be run on terminal, or Pycharm can be used as an alternative.

 ### Files used
 bikeshare.py, chicago.csv, new_york_city.csv, washington.csv